Meal Planning Basics

 I kept my meal planning/shopping list on the coffee maker.
 That way, I had to look at it before I could get my coffee.

-If you find you are short an ingredient, it allows you to make plans to drop by the store before you get started cooking.
+If you find you are short an ingredient, and you catch it first thing in the morning, it allows you to make plans to drop by the store before you get started cooking.

 That’s it!
 Once you get into the routine of setting aside time to meal plan, you’ll find it gets easier and easier to do.